Mat Casner Freelance CEO

 Income was unpredictable.

-And, then after a couple of years, I realized something.
+After a couple of years, I realized something.

 I stepped back and analyzed my sales over the past couple of years.